 11. Talk about sex

-Your spouse’s emotional and physical boundaries should be respected and understood as they convey your love towards each other.
+Your spouse’s emotional and physical boundaries should be respected and understood as they convey your love toward each other.

 13. Social planning

 We all have different social lives and that doesn’t necessarily need to change when you get married.
 To avoid tension, how to build a good foundation before marriage should include talking about what you enjoy doing with friends and family.